GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
-Think about it.
-It tells you something about the power of writing.
+> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
 >
-> ~ *Manuel Blum*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts